Tanund/ADA/Project_8_puzzle/README.md

 To generate children nodes, empty space is moved up, down, left or rigth to find next possible states.

-Then, append these children in a data structure depends on the algorithm.
+Then, append these children in **a data structure depends on the algorithm**.
 Then, select one child from this list and check if it is a goal state or not.
 If not, new set of children are generated out of this child and appened to the same list.The child selected is then stored in a list called `visited`, this list is used to check whether generated children are already visited or not.
 If visited, these generated children are not appended to the list.

 ![tree](./Doc/tree.png)

 To solving this puzzle we can visit all the children one by one until we find the goal.
-Or, we can find the most promising child that can lead us to goal and then continue in that direction.
+Or, we can find the most **promising child** that can lead us to goal and then continue in that direction.

-But how can we know which one is the best move?
+But how can we know which one is the **best move**?
 In this project, 4 algorithms have been used to solve this issue.

 ----------